aroidzap/VUT-FIT-ICP-Project-2017-2018/README.md

 ### File format
 - We used own '.gph' file format to avoid confusion with other file formats.
-- Saved is only the graph structure without input values
+- Saved is only the graph structure without input values.

-- Help dialog
+### Help dialog
--- We created a help dialog to let the user know how to use the app.
+- We created a help dialog to let the user know how to use the app.

 ------------------------------------------------

 ## BUILDING

 [Qt](https://www.qt.io/) framework is required for build (tested with Qt 5.6.2).

 Easiest way to build is to install [Qt Creator](https://www.qt.io/download) and open `ICP_Project.pro` file.

 Makefile: